From time to time, you may be bothered by a pet or a wild animal. The information below will help you if this happens.

 If you are being bothered by a noisy dog or other animal near you, first try and talk to the owner.
 Maybe the owner doesn't realise how loud the animal is for other people, and will appreciate you telling them.
 They may not be home when their animal is making noise.

 If talking to the owner does not resolve the issue, you can contact us and we will investigate.
 You must keep a diary of when the dog barks so that we can investigate.
 You can find the diary and more information in our Dealing with a Barking Dog booklet (PDF).

 You can then submit the diary using one of the following options:

 - by mail to Moreland City Council, Locked Bag 10, Moreland 3058

 - in person at a Council Customer Service Centre, the locations of which are on our Contact us page.

 After we receive the diary, one of our Animal Management Officers will visit the owner.
 We also suggest that you talk to the owner before contacting us if you are being bothered by a noisy rooster, bird or any other animal.

 Reporting a dog attack

 Dog owners must take care to make sure their dog is trained and under control and does not attack anyone.
 Most dog attacks happen in public places, on the footpath or road, and are very distressing for people.
-See Preventing dog attacks in the community for tips on making sure your dog does not attack anyone.
+There are tips to assist with preventing dog attacks in the community and making sure your dog does not attack anyone on the Animal Welfare Victoria website.

 We take dog attacks very seriously.

 How to report a dog attack

-You can contact us anytime on 9240 1111 to report a dog attack, either an attack that has happened to you or one that you have seen happen to someone else.
+You can contact us on 9240 1111 to report a dog attack.
+This phone line is available 24 hours a day, every day of the week.
+This can be either an attack that has happened to you, or one that you have seen happen to someone else.

 When you call us give us as much information as you can, in particular: